On De Giorgi's lemma for variational interpolants in metric and Banach spaces: Introduction

 Thus, differentiating the right-hand side of \eqref{eq:I.BanDGLem} with respect to $\sigma$ gives

 by the Fenchel equivalence $\mu \in \pl\calR(v)\ \Leftrightarrow\ \calR(v)+\calR^*(\mu) = \langle \mu,v\rangle$.

-This observation (which we shall revisit in Section \ref{ss:CR}), motivates our first main result, see Theorem \ref{th:DGL.RadialDiff}, that De Giorgi's estimate \eqref{eq:I.BanDGLem} is indeed an equality, then called \emph{De Giorgi's identity}.
+This observation (which we shall revisit in Section \ref{ss:CR}), motivates our first main result, see Theorem \ref{th:DGL.RadialDiff}, that the De Giorgi estimate \eqref{eq:I.BanDGLem} is indeed an equality, then called \emph{De Giorgi identity}.
 This result is established for all measurable variational interpolants, under the sole additional assumption of radial differentiability of $\calR$, cf.\ \eqref{eq:I.RadDiff}.
-However, for this version of De Giorgi's identity, it is essential to be more specific with the choice of $\wt\xi_\sigma\in \rmD\calE(\wt u_\sigma)$: one has to restrict to those $\xi \in \rmD\calE(\wt u_\sigma)$ that minimize $\calR^*({-}\xi)$ subject to the constraint of satisfying the Euler-Lagrange equation \eqref{eq:I.EulLag}, see \eqref{MEI-Ban-cond} for the precise definition.
-We refer to Example \ref{ex:2-revisited} for a very simple case, where this restriction is essential for the validity of De Giorgi's estimate as an identity.
+However, for this version of the De Giorgi identity, it is essential to be more specific with the choice of $\wt\xi_\sigma\in \rmD\calE(\wt u_\sigma)$: one has to restrict to those $\xi \in \rmD\calE(\wt u_\sigma)$ that minimize $\calR^*({-}\xi)$ subject to the constraint of satisfying the Euler-Lagrange equation \eqref{eq:I.EulLag}, see \eqref{MEI-Ban-cond} for the precise definition.
+We refer to Example \ref{ex:2-revisited} for a very simple case, where this restriction is essential for the validity of the De Giorgi estimate as an identity.

-For the case of a general $\calR$, dropping radial differentiability we are able to establish De Giorgi's estimate \eqref{eq:I.BanDGLem} if $X$ is a reflexive Banach space, which is our second main result, see Theorem \ref{th:DGL.NON.RD}.
+For the case of a general $\calR$, dropping radial differentiability, we are able to establish the De Giorgi estimate \eqref{eq:I.BanDGLem} if $X$ is a reflexive Banach space.
+In fact, along with \eqref{eq:I.BanDGLem} we shall also obtain a refined estimate, involving a force selection $\wt \xi_\sigma \in \rmD\calE(\wt u_\sigma)$ that also satisfies the Euler-Lagrange equation \eqref{eq:I.EulLag}.
+In fact, we shall refer to \eqref{eq:I.BanDGLem} as the \emph{simple De Giorgi estimate}, which will be enhanced to the \emph{improved De Giorgi estimate} keeping track of \eqref{eq:I.EulLag}.
+Both, the \emph{simple} and the \emph{improved} De Giorgi estimates will be proved in our second main result, Theorem \ref{th:DGL.NON.RD.Simple}.
 For this, we use a Yosida-Moreau regularization $\calR_\eta$ of $\calR$ with an equivalent norm $\| \cdot\|$ such that $u\mapsto \|u\|^2$ is differentiable.
-Then, $\calR_\eta$ is differentiable, in particular also radially differentiable, and for the corresponding $\GBGS$ $(X, \calE, \calR_\eta)$ De Giorgi's identity holds thanks to Theorem \ref{th:DGL.RadialDiff}.
-It can be shown that in the limit passage $\eta \to 0^+$ De Giorgi's estimate survives.
+Then, $\calR_\eta$ is differentiable, in particular also radially differentiable, and for the corresponding $\GBGS$ $(X, \calE, \calR_\eta)$ the De Giorgi identity holds thanks to Theorem \ref{th:DGL.RadialDiff}.
+It can be shown that in the limit passage $\eta \to 0^+$ the De Giorgi estimate survives.

 While Section \ref{s:3} introduces the definitions and conditions for the case of gradient systems in Banach space that will then be the focus of Section \ref{s:4}, we start in Section \ref{se:A.De Giorgi} with the metric case.
 The missing Euler-Lagrange equation is replaced by a purely metric identity, not involving the slope $|\pl\calE|$ but rather the functions $\mathsf d^+$ or $\mathsf d^-$ defined via